Terms of Business

 Product producers may withdraw benefits or cover in the event of default on payments due under policies of insurance or other products arranged for you.
 We would refer you to policy documents or product terms for the details of such provisions.

-Spirit Financial complies with the requirements of the Data Protection Acts, 1988 and 2003.
+Spirit Financial complies with the regulations under the General Data Protection Regulation 2018 and the Irish Data Protection Act 2018.

 We are members of the Investor Compensation Scheme operated by the Investor Compensation Company Ltd. See below for details.